 But Landon had a reason to be persistent – he had a crush on Brenda.
 And his persistence paid off.
 Not only did Brenda get bitten by the running bug, but love eventually blossomed between the two, who have been happily married for nine years and are eagerly awaiting the arrival of their firstborn.
 Time will tell whether their son will get into running too.
 Brenda for one, will recommend it to him as a hobby.
 “It’s become my way to clear my mind and just relax.
 Sometimes I'll be worried about some problem I'm having at work or a decision I need to make that seems difficult, but once I go for a run, the path forward becomes so much clearer for me.”

 She also enjoys the opportunity it gives her to travel.
 “When we’re travelling, I enjoy going for a run in the area we are staying, I can see so much more than when I’m walking, but still really get to absorb my surroundings, which you don't get to do if you are riding in a car.”

 If you’re heading to the Queenstown International Marathon and need some great gear to help you run a personal best, pop into one of our participating dealers or check out our website.

 Brenda’s favourite marathons:

 “I really enjoyed the San Diego Rock ‘n’ Roll marathon.
-There were bands at every mile, perfect weather, and beautiful scenery.
+There were bands at every kilometer, perfect weather, and beautiful scenery.
 I also happened to run this race with my husband and my brother, the same two crazy people who got me into running in the first place!”